Tedby141/Tedby141/README.md

 # **DNI**

 <sup>I don't really have a dni.
 Though i put this here anyway to make it clear like, just be a normal human person.
 Like, basic dni such as homophobia, transphobia, racism, xenophobia, ableism, creeps and self-proclaimed "problematic people", etc etc you know the drill.
-Though I will add that I'm soon turning 18, I'd prefer people 15 and under to interact with caution!</sup>
+Though I will add that I'm 18, I'd prefer people 15 and under to interact with caution!</sup>

 <sup>And Honestly, dni if you're just talking to me because of drama since I put shit behind me really easily.</sup>